 When fishing Shorewood lakes, please use lead-free fishing tackle.
 The lead-free fishing tackle promotion is a part of a program sponsored by the Minnesota Pollution Control Agency and the Department of Natural Resources.

-- Click here for more information about how to get the lead out and participate in the tackle exchange.
+- Get more information on how to get the lead out and participate in the tackle exchange.